Christian

 Rescued From “Word of Faith”

-When I was young and “on fire” for God, I was enticed by churches that were alive with enthusiasm and praised God with energy and emotion.
-I’m not saying that’s a bad thing, but unfortunately, my enthusiasm led me to the Word of Faith movement.
+When I was young and “on fire” for God, I was drawn to churches that were alive with enthusiasm and praised God with energy and emotion.
+I’m not saying that’s bad, but unfortunately, my enthusiasm led me to the Word of Faith movement.

 So let’s start with the Biblical definition of faith.